 The Advantages of a Trust

-Unlike a Will, which requires some form of authentication for your heirs to have access to your inheritance, trusts are more flexible given that they can additionally provide a substantial amount of tax benefits for the settlor (you).
+Unlike a Will, which requires some form of authentication for your beneficiaries to have access to your inheritance, trusts are more flexible given that they can additionally provide a substantial amount of tax benefits for the settlor (you).

 Doesn’t a Will Do That Too?